Food as Medicine: a 48-hour inflammation reset

 There’s acute inflammation: you cut your finger, it swells, heals, and it’s done.
 It’s a short, targeted cleanup.

 Then there’s low-grade inflammation: no big injury, just steady micro-irritants that your body can’t finish processing.
-Your body’s on constant watch duty, staying half-on all day with small, repeated nudges that keep the immune system idling.
+Your body stays half-on all day with small, repeated nudges that keep the immune system idling.
 I’m getting tired just thinking about it.

 Circadian drift: when sleep and meal times keep sliding around, your body gets confused.

-Autonomic tilt: based on how you breathe and pace, your nervous system leans fight-or-flight (go-go or shut down) or rest-and-digest (calm).
+Autonomic tilt: based on how you breathe and pace, your nervous system leans fight-or-flight or rest-and-digest.

 Sleep debt: the night crew can’t take out the trash if you cut their shift.